• Skip to primary navigation

 If your mixture seems to dry and the balls don't want to stick together well enough, just add more peanut butter.

 You can get creative with these protein balls.
-I use a combination of creamy and crunchy peanut butter, half quick oats, and half rolled oats.
-Oftentimes I'll add sliced almonds instead of chocolate chips since I use chocolate protein powder.
-And sometimes I add chia seeds as well.
-You can add whatever you think would be good: raisins, dates, etc
+Sometimes I use a combination of creamy and crunchy peanut butter, half quick oats, and half rolled oats.
+Oftentimes I'll add sliced almonds instead of chocolate chips since I use chocolate protein powder, and sometimes I add chia seeds as well.
+You can add whatever you think would be good: raisins, dates, etc.

 Nutrition

-Keyword Amish Homemade Protein Balls, Energy balls recipe, Gluten-free protein balls, kid-friendly protein balls recipe
+Keyword Amish Homemade Protein Balls, Energy balls recipe, fiber balls, Gluten-free protein balls, kid-friendly protein balls recipe

 Tried this recipe?Let us know how it was!